 Department of Computer and Information Sciences

-Dr. Alberto LaCava, Chairperson
+Dr. Suman Kalia, Chairperson

 The Department of Computer and Information Sciences offers four programs leading towards the Bachelor of Science degree in Computer Science.
 Students may concentrate in Computer Information Systems, Cyber Security, Artificial Intelligence and Machine Learning or Computer Science.
 Transfer students who major in CS must complete a minimum of six CS and/or IS courses at the University for the Bachelor of Science degree.
-For students not majoring in Computer Science, we offer Minors in Computer Science and Cyber Security.
+For students not majoring in Computer Science, we offer Minors in Computer Science, CIS, Artificial Intelligence and Cyber Security.
 For students majoring in Criminal Justice, the Department offers a concentration in Cyber Security and Computer Forensics.

 Requirements for Computer Science Major/Computer Information Systems Option